ronhoover97/Social-Network-Api/README.md

 ## Description

-An application that enables users to "Blog" about tech.
+Updated existing code that enables users to share posts and keep up with friends.

 ## Table of Contents